-Natural Vegetation: Plants which grow on their own; without human intervention are called natural vegetation.
+Natural Vegetation: Plants which grow on their own, without human intervention are called natural vegetation.

-Wildlife: Animals which live in their natural habitat; usually away from human habitations; are called wildlife.
+Wildlife: Animals which live in their natural habitat; usually away from human habitations, are called wildlife.

-The flora and fauna of a place or in simple terms the plant and animal life of a place is affected by the climate of that place.
+The flora and fauna of a place, or (in simple terms) the plant and animal life of a place is affected by the climate of that place.

 Effect of Altitude on Vegetation: There is a close relationship between the height of land and the character of vegetations.
 As the height increases we are not able to find the thick jungles of sal and teak.
-We can find tall trees with thin pointed leaves and cone shaped canopies on the mountain slopes.
+We can find tall trees with thin pointed leaves and cone shaped canopies on mountain slopes.
 As the height increases further, we can find land covered with short grass and snow.

 The growth of vegetation depends on: